 Endoscopic retrograde cholangiopancreatography (ERCP), which combines video endoscopy and fluoroscopy.
 ERCP is commonly performed to diagnose conditions of bile ducts and pancreatic ducts, such as narrowing, stones, blockages, tumors and cysts.
 ERCP is also used to treat these conditions.
-In addition, ERCP can provide access for pressure probes that measure the pressure level in the sphincter muscle of the common bile and pancreatic duct.

 - As it travels down the esophagus, the camera takes many pictures and sends them to a wireless receiver.